 This was definitely a unique console experience as console games have never truly integrated drawing before so it was welcomed.
 There was great amount of creativity to be had as I took on zombies, pushed a raft from a dry bed and even lit bunnies on fire (I'm a monster, I know).
 It's a fun game that has a soft parchment world filled with life, yet still has dynamic areas of darkness from the creatures.
 The path system was well done to give options when playing the game and I liked this as well.
 It was also great to play some of the game with the Kinect, but like usual I'm sure many will opt for the controller.

-Review Done on Draw a Stickman Epic for Xbox One
+Draw a Stickman Epic Review on Xbox One

 Review Code Provided by Hitcents